Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Expansion and Matter Distribution

 The geodesics of light are located on the surface of the expanding basic elements of the space-time $\cal M$.
-This means that the light will travel through expanding basic elements via geodesic continuous contacts that fluctuate on the boundary of the expanding basic elements, which makes the geometry of those expanding basic elements invisible as illustrated in the right picture of Fig.\ref{Fig1}.
-The illusion to observe the information brought by light in a straight line was observed in cosmology for the first time in 1919 by Eddington and his team \cite{DED}.
+This means that the light will travel through expanding basic elements via geodesic continuous contacts that fluctuate on the boundary of the expanding basic elements, which makes the geometry of those expanding basic elements invisible since the basic elements neither reflect nor absorb light.
+They only bend light into a fluctuating motion, which makes the geometry completely invisible (see illustration in the right picture of Fig.\ref{Fig1}).
+The illusion to observe the information brought by light in a straight line was observed in cosmology for the first time in 1919 by Eddington and his team \cite{Chap3DED}.
 In general if the light is traveling in a given space-time following its curved geodesics, then the observer will have the illusion to interpret the location of the information brought by light in a straight line position (the location of a given galaxy for example).
-That is why in the expanding space-time $\cal M$ the curved geodesics of light cannot be observed, which makes the geometry of $\cal M$ invisible, and for any observer located in such expanding space-time, matter appears to be held with no visible pillars that one can observe.
+That is why in the expanding space-time $\cal M$ the curved geodesics of light cannot be observed, which makes the geometry of $\cal M$ invisible, and for any observer located in such expanding space-time, matter appears to be held with no visible pillars that one can observe (similar interpretation can be found in \cite{Chap3BF2}).

 \begin{rem} 1) If three packed basic elements of the expanding space-time $\cal M$ expand, the density of the primordial space-time means that there is no holes between them, then other new balls with different sizes will appear to fill up the interstices.
 This induces the appearance of an Apollonian gasket between each three expanding basic elements that expand as illustrated in Fig.\ref{Light6} and then we have appearance of new structures at different steps from the space-time expansion, which confirms the fractal character of the space-time geometry.